``

 Ned is a 15hh brown bay quarter horse x gelding with a tendency to think and behave like a stallion.
 Ned has been learning to work at liberty and loves to show off his tricks.
 He is not a naturally affectionate fellow and takes a while to warm up to folk, but he has a generous heart and is very clever.
 Ned came to us after having a crack at campdrafting and discovering he was a bit too slow to get the better of the beasties.

-A little bit about Lucy
+A little bit about Bon Bon

-A little bit about Montana
+A little bit about Jack and Noah

 A little bit about Ralph, Mabel and Ollie

-In May 2017, three new additions joined the equine herd.
 Ralph, Mable and Ollie are all mini ponies.
 Ralph is a dapper young fellow with sumptuous locks of flowing black hair; so thick it is a wonder he can see at all!
 He is calm and friendly and seeks constant contact with any human he can beg a pat from.

 Mabel is a lovely little mule, her daddy was a donkey, although there is almost no sign of him in her at all!
 Mabel is curious and sweet.
 She wants to explore everything around her and is happiest when there is some food to munch on!